You are here

 - refer patients to secondary care, although this can vary depending on local arrangements and protocols

 The role develops from competencies common to all registered nurses.
-In primary care, ANPs operate as generalists and provide care for patients of any age with a wide variety of both acute and long-term medical conditions as well as health promotion.
+In primary care, nurses working at an advanced level operate as generalists.
+They can care for patients of any age with acute and long-term medical conditions.
+This depends on the capabilities they have developed.
+It can also include health promotion.

 Qualifications and professional standards